 Vegan Christmas dinner main course ideas – including pot pie, risotto, arancini, and eggplant parmesan.
-Many of the recipes can be made in about a half an hour.
+Many of the recipes can be made in about a half an hour, and several have an air fryer option.
 That means more time celebrating and less time cooking.

 When the holidays come around, there’s a draw to make a vegan Christmas dinner that’s festive and maybe even a little fancy.

 Today’s main course ideas for holiday dinners offer just that.
 They’re worthy of being a centerpiece on your dinner table, no matter what you celebrate.

 (Not celebrating anything?
 That’s fine too!
 They’re delicious any day of the year.)

 Plus, many of these main courses can be made in a half an hour or so.
 And after you’ve chosen your entrée, fill out the rest of your meal with these Christmas dinner side dishes.